 Salivary pooling: an association with region specificity of oral submucous fibrosis?

+Arakeri, Gururaj, Colbert, Serryth, Patil, Shekar Gowda, Hale, Beverley J., Merkx, M. A. W. and Brennan, Peter A.

 ABSTRACT

 Despite extensive research, the pathophysiology of oral submucous fibrosis (OSMF), a premalignant condition affecting primarily the mucosa is still unclear, though areca nut chewing is known to be the primary cause.
 While a clear association exists between areca nut and OSMF, very little has been published on the reason for its sporadic incidence in the mouth.
 Many studies suggest the habitual site of quid placement but this hypothesis fails to explain multiple sites of OSMF in unilateral chewers.